 If you are arrested for DUI, it is imperative that you act quickly to protect your rights and privileges.
 If you refused a breathalyzer or blew above a .08, your driving privileges will be automatically suspended on the forty-sixth day after your arrest.
 You only have ten (10) days to request a hearing with the Motor Vehicle Administration (MVA) to attempt to alter that suspension.
 Failure to request a hearing within this limited time frame may result in the loss of your driving privileges for a significant amount of time.
 We can assist in submitting the request to the Maryland Office of Administrative Hearings and can represent you at your hearing.

 Drunk driving is punished harshly by the state, even as a first offense.
-A first offense in Maryland can lead to:
+A first offense in

 - Up to one year in jail